CCBDA-UPC/Assignments-2020/Lab06.md

     <p align="center"><img src="./images/Lab06-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab06-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

-16. While creating the security group, add the two availability zones that you were using before.
+16. While creating the security group, add all the availability zones that you were using before.
 Start with 2 instances in a VPC (do not use EC-2 classic as Network option).
 A warning saying "No public IP addresses will be assigned" is normal because the EC2 instances will receive HTTP/HTTPS traffic through the ELB.

 17. Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
 Select Health Check Type: ELB